Efficient tau-pair invariant mass reconstruction with simplified matrix element techniques: Performance

 All computations were performed locally on a system equipped with two AMD Opteron 6320 processors (16 logical cores, x86\_64 architecture, 2.8 GHz).
 Parallel processing was used via Python’s multiprocessing using a pool with up to 8 worker processes.
 The time performance of the algorithm is shown in Fig. \ref{fig:time performance}.

 Our study shows that using only the fastMTT algorithm, one can process ten thousand events in $46$ seconds, which corresponds to a time budget of $4.6 \, \mathrm{ms}$ per event.
-This is already approximately $50$ times faster than the performance of the cSVfit algorithm.

-Utilizing batch processing -- necessary for handling a large number of events due to the algorithm's vectorized implementation -- provides an additional speed-up, allowing the same number of events to be processed in approximately $28$ seconds ($2.8 \, \mathrm{ms}$ per event).
-Further acceleration can be achieved by employing multiprocessing with 8 workers, reducing the computation time to 7 seconds, equivalent to $0.7\, \mathrm{ms}$ per event, which is sufficient for the practical needs of physical analysis.
+Utilizing batch processing -- which is necessary for handling a large number of events due to the vectorized implementation of the algorithm -- provides an additional speed-up, allowing the same number of events to be processed in approximately $28\,\mathrm{s}$ ($2.8\,\mathrm{ms}$ per event).
+Further acceleration is achieved by employing multiprocessing with 8 workers, reducing the total computation time to $7\,\mathrm{s}$, corresponding to $0.7\,\mathrm{ms}$ per event, which is sufficient for the practical needs of physics analyses.